LTL-Transfer: Skill Transfer for Temporal Task Specification: Experiments

-Figure \ref{fig:baseline_success} depicts the success rate for the baselines and agent using LTL-Transfer when trained on a set of 50 specifications of the \textit{mixed} training set.
-Each approach was tested on 100 new formulas in each of the test sets described in Section \ref{ss:order_type}.
-LPOPL performed worse than the random action policy as it does not attempt to satisfy any task specification that does not exist in its progression set.
-Next, both LTL-Transfer and LTL2Action have near perfect success rate on \textit{soft}, \textit{strictly soft}, and \textit{no orders} test set, as there are no irrecoverable failure for these specifications.
-Specification in \textit{hard} and \textit{mixed} test sets can fail irrecoverably, thus we observe a lower success rate across all transfer algorithms, however LTL-Transfer demonstrates the best transfer success rate in these difficult test sets.
-Crucially, LTL-Transfer never performed an action that resulted in an irrecoverable specification failure, while LTL2Action's specification failure rate is very similar to the random action policy as shown in Figure~\ref{fig:baseline_failure}.
+Figure~\ref{fig:baseline_success} depicts the success rate of all the methods on 100 novel tasks in each test set described in Section~\ref{ss:order_type} after training on 50 tasks of the \textit{Mixed} type.
+LPOPL performed worse than the random policy as it did not attempt to satisfy any specification that did not exist in its progression set.
+Both LTL-Transfer and LTL2Action have near-perfect success rates on \textit{Soft}, \textit{Strictly-Soft}, and \textit{No-Orders} test set as these specifications do not have irrecoverable failure state.
+Specifications in \textit{Hard} and \textit{Mixed} test sets have failure states.
+Thus, we observe a lower success rate across all methods.
+However, LTL-Transfer demonstrates the best transfer success rate in the difficult test sets.
+Crucially, Figure~\ref{fig:baseline_violation} shows that LTL-Transfer never violated any specification, while LTL2Action's specification violation rate is similar to that of the random policy, which could mean that LTL2Action essentially acts randomly given an infeasible task.

-\textbf{Effect of edge matching criterion} Next, we trained our agent on \textit{mixed} specification types of varying sizes and used LTL-Transfer to transfer the learned policies to complete the specifications in all five test sets.
-The success rates with the \textit{Constrained} edge matching criterion are depicted in Figure \ref{fig:rigid}, while those for the \textit{Relaxed} edge matching criterion are depicted in Figure \ref{fig:relaxed}.
-We note that the \textit{Relaxed} edge matching criterion is capable of successfully transferring to a larger number of novel specifications across all specification types, thus supporting \textbf{H1}.
+\textbf{Effect of Edge-Matching Condition:} We trained LTL-Transfer on \textit{Mixed} training sets of varying sizes and tested zero-shot transfer on all five test sets.
+The success rates of using the \textit{Relaxed} and \textit{Constrained} edge-matching conditions are depicted in Figure~\ref{fig:relaxed} and Figure~\ref{fig:constrained}, respectively.
+We observed that LTL-Transfer using the \textit{Relaxed} edge-matching condition successfully transferred to significantly more novel specifications across all types, thus supporting \textbf{H2}.

-\textbf{Relative difficulty of specification type} Figure \ref{fig:rigid} indicates that the different specifications are equally difficult to transfer learned policies to when using the \textit{Constrained} edge matching criterion.
-However, Figure \ref{fig:relaxed} indicates that with the \textit{Relaxed} edge matching criterion, LTL-Transfer is capable of transferring to novel specifications with \textit{soft}, \textit{strictly soft order} or \textit{no-orders} after training on very few specifications.
-It also indicates that specifications with \textit{hard} orders are the most difficult to transfer to.
-Therefore, \textbf{H2} is supported only for the \textit{Relaxed} edge matching criterion.